RajatSvN/Backend-Engineering-Essentials/Database_Sharding/README.md

 The schema for the table is defined in the init.sql file.

-We first create a custom docker image using the code in our Dockerfile whcih creates our url shortening table everytime we spin a container using this image.
+We first create a custom docker image using the code in our Dockerfile which creates our url shortening table everytime we spin a container using this image.

 Use the following command,